mrBogdan/Monopoly/docs/Monopoly/PRD/PRD.md

 * Make people smarter

 # Values

 * Open-minded
 * Fairness
 * Truth
 * Quality
-* We are respect freedom but you need to defends your ideas
+* We are respect freedom, but you need to defend your ideas

 ## Features